ehardek/ehch-day-planner/README.md

 # ehch-day-planner
 This is a project for my coding bootcamp.
-The goal of this project is to use the provide
+The goal of this project is to use the create a functional day planner.